nahiyan/neurolution/readme.md

 # Introduction

-Neurolution is a simulation of cars controlled by neural networks, which evolves to learn to drive.
+Neurolution is a simulation of cars controlled by neural networks, each of which evolves to learn to drive.

 # Overview